fals/fals.github.io/_posts/2018-09-19-cqrs-clean-architecture.md

 ### Query Stack

-Having our command stack interacting directly with our business entities and writing data to the write only database leves our query stack responsible for reading data from the read only database.
+Having our command stack interacting directly with our business entities and writing data to the write only database leaves our query stack as the one responsible for reading data from the read only database.

 The Query stack is a simplified application layer in which data is requested by a Query object, handled by a Query Handler and represented by simple DTOs called QueryModel.